 A big part of this process involves a broad range of specialized tools and utensils, with the chef’s knife often leading the charge.
 Chef’s knives, also known as a “French Knife” in some circles, is one of the most versatile blades available at your disposal.

 This knife is considered a ‘must have’ among novice and professional cooks alike, able to handle tasks small or large, simple or complex with ease.
+This knife is also an essential here at Vertoku.

 In this guide, we’ll cover everything you need to know about chef’s knives, what they are used for, how to properly handle the blade, what to look for when shopping for a new chef’s knife, and how you can use this simple, yet capable blade to take your cooking skills to the next level.